Rat Terrier Shedding

 Rat Terriers have a moderate shedding level.
 Regular grooming keeps shedding manageable and your Rat Terrier's coat healthy.

-With a typical weight of 10-25 lbs and lifespan of 12-18 yrs, the Rat Terrier requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 10-25 lbs and lifespan of 12-18 yrs, the Rat Terrier has specific care needs shaped by its genetics and build.
 At 10-25 lbs with a life expectancy of 12-18 yrs, the Rat Terrier represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Seasonal Changes